mathslug/gpdecaf.info/index.md

 # GP Decaf

-This is a list of places in Greenpoint, Brooklyn that we can personally attest have decaf.
+This is a list of places in Greenpoint, Brooklyn where we can personally attest that decaf coffee is available.
 We specify whether they have decaf espresso, brew, or both.
 We also may provide a mini review of the decaf.

 If you want to add to this list, [open a PR!](https://github.com/mathslug/gpdecaf.info/)